Finding the Right Salesforce Partner

 There’s no one-size-fits-all approach to designing technology solutions.
 In brief:

 - Many partners will build solution architectures to fit what they prefer to sell.

 - Exceptional partners will build a solution that’s tailored to your business requirements.

 Do they want to meet your needs or make a sale?
 Choose a partner who is invested in your success, with the ability to adapt and offer solutions based on your individual organizational needs.

 5. What do their client and partner relationships look like?

 They should have successful long-term relationships with clients, that’s a given.
 However, what does their relationship look like with leading solution providers?
-Are they keeping up with trends and connecting with emerging and complimentary technology companies?
+Are they keeping up with trends and connecting with emerging and complementary technology companies?

-Having an integration and solution partner with an eye of the bigger picture will allow you to stay up-to-date and competitive.
+Having an integration and solution partner with an eye on the bigger picture will allow you to stay up-to-date and competitive.
 Likewise, you can be sure that they’re able to give you a solution that is more likely to future-proof your business.

 6. Lastly, are their existing clients happy to provide a reference?